 **Maryland member loans are subordinate to Virginia member loans and, therefore, have a slightly higher rate of return

 The total cost of opening the new store is estimated to be a little over $3.0 million.
 Approximately half of this is for leasehold improvements (buildout cost), equipment, and a project overrun allowance.
 Other pre-opening expenses include professional fees (e.g. legal, design, co-op consultants), personnel, inventory and other lesser expenses.
 In addition, the Co-op is funding a substantial working capital reserve to help insure adequate funds are available for the first several years of operations until the store’s cash flow is positive.

 What are the other funding sources?

-The other primary source of funds will be a bank loan.
+The other primary source of funds will be a bank loan from National Co-op Bank for $950,000.
 In addition, the Co-op will be using the member equity collected through the $200 member-owner share investments, a tenant improvement allowance from the developer and other secondary sources.
 While the Capital Campaign is focused on raising funds through investments by member-owners, the Co-op has set up a mechanism for individuals (both members and non-members) to make tax-exempt charitable donations that can be used by the Co-op.

 When will this all happen?

 Phase III of our Capital Campaign has begun as of August 2022!
 Phase I ran from February 2021, through May 2021.
 Phase II began in October, 2021 and ended just before summer break.
 Construction began in April, with the store opening planned for Spring 2023.
 See our Store Status page for more details.